DIPlib/diplib/src/documentation/features.md

 Any holes in the object are not included in the perimeter either.

 \subsection size_features_SurfaceArea SurfaceArea
-The 3D equivalent to the "Perimeter" feature.
+The 3D equivalent to the \ref size_features_Perimeter feature.
 It does not assume a single connected component, and will include all surfaces in the measurement, including those of holes.

 **Literature**